IreneAsay/employee-directory/README.md

 ## Project Description

 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
-This React-based app will allow users to filter the employee list by first or last name as they type; in addition, users can sort the list by the employee location, first name, or last name for organization or readability.
+This React-based app will allow users to filter the employee list by first or last name as they type; in addition, users can sort the list by the employee location, first name, or last name for readability.

 ![Screenshot](/public/Screenshot_employee_directory.png)